It is DAY 16 of "Green Juicing" to celebrate our amazing Juicer Giveaway. Don't miss out on your chance to win one of the three remaining Juicers.

 Today, I am sharing a delicious refreshing detox green juice from my friend, the gorgeous Juliana Sobral, a.k.a "Juiceliana."
 I first came in contact with Juliana when, in her role as the operations co-ordinator for Matthew Kenney Cuisine, she organized Matthew's contribution to the "Gluten Free Vegan Recipes" event last year.

 Juliana was born in Brazil and raised in Encinitas California.
 She considers herself a naturalist, and is passionate about maximizing her ability to enjoy everything beautiful in life.
 This zest for life shines through!
-Juliana was so wonderful to work with, and after exchanging many funny emails, I was so excited to meet her when she hosted me for lunch at their new M.A.K.E restaurant in Santa Monica.
-Juliana is smart, humble, gracious, stunningly beautiful, and absolutely hilarious.
+Juliana was so wonderful to work with, and after exchanging many funny emails, I was so excited to meet her when she hosted me for lunch at their new restaurant Juliana is smart, humble, gracious, stunningly beautiful, and absolutely hilarious.
 We just had a blast.

 When I learned of her alter-ego, I simply had to share a creation from Juiceliana.
 So, here is her delicious "bright green juice."
-Juliana says of this juice, "Enjoy the bright, bitter, crisp flavours of this for an extra jolt of detox first thing in the morning, for mid-day endurance, or end of the day recovery."
+Juliana says of this juice, "Enjoy the bright, bitter, crisp flavors of this for an extra jolt of detox first thing in the morning, for mid-day endurance, or end of the day recovery."

 This blend is loaded with green goodness.
 Here's the breakdown: